-And it can be calculated by dividing the number of “bounces” (visits to one page only) by the total number of unique visitors.
+It can be calculated by dividing the number of “bounces” (visits to one page only) by the total number of unique visitors.

-So the bounce rate indicates user engagement, which is an important factor when assessing your site’s performance.
+The bounce rate indicates user engagement, which is an important factor when assessing your site’s performance.

-And a high bounce rate may also indicate that there are problems with your landing page.
+A high bounce rate may also indicate that there are problems with your landing page.